carys23/hoilday-bot/README.md

 ## None functional
 *	Visually able to see then the bot is typing
 *   Ability to check availability
-*   Able to book hoilday thhrough bot
+*   Able to book hoilday through bot
 *   Prompt multiple choice questions
 *   Able to login
 *   Able to send choices to email